Structs and Classes

 function on the instance x

-.
-The output will be undefined because the data members name
+**Problem!**However, the outout of the program is undefined because the data members name

 and ID